OWASP/www-project-developer-guide/draft/05-requirements/01-requirements.md

 Depending on their level of involvement these suppliers can have a significant impact on the security of the application so a set of security requirements will have to be negotiated with them.

-[SAMM][samm-reqs] lists maturity levels for the security requirements that will clarify the strengths and weaknesses of your suppliers.
+[SAMM][sammreqs] lists maturity levels for the security requirements that will clarify the strengths and weaknesses of your suppliers.
 Note that supplier security is distinct from security of third-party software and libraries, and the use of third-party and open source software is discussed